 Recognize The Traits Of A Vulnerable Narcissist

 If your partner is a vulnerable narcissist, it’s important to recognize that they may be more emotionally fragile than others.
 Their self-esteem may depend on what others think of them, and they can be hypersensitive to the things that people say to them.
-Your partner’s fragile emotional state means that they may consistently seek reassurance from you.
+Your partner’s delicate emotional state means that they may consistently seek positive affirmation or reassurance from you.
 This self-consciousness can also lead to when their feelings are hurt.
 In fact, anger is thought to be more pronounced in those who are covert narcissists than overt narcissists.

-It’s also important to understand that your partner is may likely have challenges interacting socially.
+It’s also important to understand that your partner may struggle to communicate effectively.
 Vulnerable narcissists tend to be more introverted.
 They often live with social anxiety that makes socializing difficult and causes them to shy away from people.
 This could mean that your partner may actively try to avoid social situations.
-Your significant other could be fine with hanging out with you, but they might not be willing to go eat out at a restaurant.
-This is just one example of how a vulnerable narcissist might avoid a situation that they could deem to be socially awkward.
+They could be fine with hanging out with you but unwilling to go eat out at a restaurant.

 Set And Maintain Boundaries

 Setting healthy boundaries is important in any relationship, but it can be particularly crucial in a relationship with a vulnerable narcissist.
 Decide what you will and will not accept in the relationship and be very clear about it.
 If something makes you uncomfortable, you can speak up and let your partner know that you feel that way.
 You have a right to your feelings and to be respected.
-A vulnerable narcissist lacks empathy and may try to challenge your boundaries, but it’s important to remain firm from the beginning.
-It may be difficult to maintain these boundaries, but setting and keeping these boundaries will show your partner your limits and values.
+A person with vulnerable narcissism may try to push your boundaries, but it’s important to remain firm from the beginning.

 “Austa has been wonderful thus far.
 She has helped my partner and I during an unimaginably difficult time...
 She has also guided us in communicating effectively and setting appropriate boundaries in our relationship.
 I was hesitant to pursue counseling initially, but I truly believe that it makes a difference in our relationship.
 Austa is easy to talk to, and she is a great listener.
 I would wholeheartedly recommend her as a counselor.”